-We've formed a team for Bike MS—an epic fundraising ride that is changing the lives of people affected by MS and helping fuel progress toward a world free of MS. We'd love your support as we prepare for this incredible experience.
-If you want to do more than make a donation, join our team!
+We've formed a team for Walk MS—a charity walk that is changing the lives of people with MS and helping fuel progress toward a world free of MS. We'd love your generous support as we prepare for this incredible experience.

 Want to join our team?

-We'd love to have you.
-Come ride with us and experience a ride that will change lives—including your own.
+We’d love to have you.
+Come walk with us and share in an experience that will change lives—including your own.

 Ms. Patty Jean McCormick